 The original dish of tempeh is a fermented soybean cake from Indonesia.
 Fermentation from the rhizopus oryzae culture allows mold to bind the beans together, creating a versatile protein high in vitamins and minerals.

 TENPEH was crafted using a basic tempeh recipe in which cooked beans are mixed with culture and wrapped in banana leaves and left in a warm environment to ferment.
 Banana leaves allow the mycelium around the tempeh to breathe and grow.
 Beans included in TENPEH: soybean, sweet adzuki, pinto, cannellini, flageolet, mung bean, black-eyed pea, black bean, kidney bean, and garbanzo bean.

-Thank you for looking at my moldy beans!!
+Thank you for viewing my moldy beans!